cvxgrp/dccp/README.md

 DCCP package provides an organized heuristic for convex-concave programming.
 It tries to solve nonconvex problems where all expressions have known curvature according to the rules of disciplined convex programming (DCP) but the objective and constraint right and left-hand sides may have any curvature (e.g., maximizing a convex expression).
 The full details of our approach are discussed in [the associated paper](https://stanford.edu/~boyd/papers/dccp.html).
 DCCP is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.

-DCCP is now available for CVXPY 1.0

 Installation
 ------------
-You should first install [CVXPY](http://www.cvxpy.org/), following the instructions [here](http://www.cvxpy.org/en/latest/install/index.html).
+You should first install [CVXPY 1.0](http://www.cvxpy.org/), following the instructions [here](http://www.cvxpy.org/en/latest/install/index.html).
 Then install DCCP by running ``pip install dccp``.
 To install from source, clone the repository and run ``python setup.py install`` inside.